What Can I Learn From Taking A Bipolar Test?

 If you have been diagnosed with bipolar disorder and are looking to find help with symptoms of bipolar disorder, or hope to find support with any mental health-related symptoms, you may also consider therapy.
 Reach out to a mental health professional to get started.

-To receive a diagnosis of bipolar disorder, an individual may talk to a mental health professional who may ask questions about the length, severity, and frequency of any symptoms, as well as cognitive, behavioral, and relationship challenges.
+To receive a diagnosis of bipolar disorder, an individual must first interview with a mental health professional who may ask questions about the length, severity, and frequency of any symptoms, as well as cognitive, behavioral, and relationship challenges.
 In some cases, they may ask to speak with the individual’s loved ones or family members for a broader perspective on the issues.
-During the process, the mental health expert might also ask questions about any personal or family history of mental or physical health issues.
+During the process, the mental health expert will also ask questions about any personal or family history of mental or physical health issues.

-A physical examination, including a urine test and bloodwork, may be conducted by a doctor to rule out or identify any other potential causes of symptoms.
+A physical examination, including a urine test and bloodwork, will be conducted to rule out or identify any other potential causes of symptoms.
 In some cases, the doctor may order a brain scan or imaging test to uncover other possible causes of symptoms.

 Mood questionnaires, checklists, and other self-assessments are testing tools used in the diagnosis of bipolar disorder, as are clinical assessments like the Bech-Rafaelsen Mania Rating Scale (MAS), the Quick Inventory of Depressive Symptomatology (QIDS), and the Bipolar Inventory of Symptoms Scale (BISS).